 Productive Growth Center Director and GRA School Counselor Mr. Thomas Polak shares his enthusiasm for the project "This is an opportunity for us to work as a school community in building, managing, and sharing what we're doing on campus to others around the area.
 By combining classes to learn in-depth about what's occurring to taking ownership of this project, our students are motivated to engage with one another and share their findings."

 This undertaking was done with the support of the local beekeepers through the Ashtabula Bee Association and Grand River Academy is looking forward to the many ways this will support the students as they grow on campus.
-Headmaster Tim Viands discusses how this is just one of the many ways teachers are expanding project-based learning opportunities for their students "I am in awe over the creative and innovative ideas GRA faculty are creating to provide rich intellectual and social means of growth to adapt to the strengths of our students.
-The faculty never cease to amaze me in showing their dedication not just to education, but to those students who call Grand River Academy home."
+This is just one of the many ways teachers are expanding project-based learning opportunities for their student and providing rich intellectual and social means of growth to adapt to their strengths.

 As GRA moves toward more project-based learning opportunities to ensure students are not just ready for college, but for life, the buzz around campus will continue to grow.
 From bee-keeping, to creating a sustainable food supply chain, Grand River Academy has a bright future dedicated to helping boys the way they learn best.